rafaelcanalesduron/semi-website/knowledge-base/learn/data-compliancy.md

 layout: article-start
 title: Data Compliancy
 description: What does it mean for your organization from a safety and compliance point of view when you use SeMI?
-topic: Start
+topic: Learn
 tags: ['business', 'why', 'product', 'compliance']
 video-link:
 video-caption:
+menu-order: 5
 ---

 ## You are in control of your information

-SeMI is a decentralized knowledge network, which means that each member of the SeMI network deploys SeMI from their own systems:  there is no central SeMI central data storage.
-Effectively each member has its own data vault on their own systems, which can only be accessed through an API.
+SeMI is a [decentralized](/nomenclature.html#dn) [knowledge network](/nomenclature.html#kn), which means that each member of the SeMI network deploys SeMI from their own systems: there is no central SeMI central data storage.
+Effectively each member has its own data vault on their own systems, which can only be accessed through an [API](/nomenclature.html#api).
 So you are in complete control of the safety of your data.

 The raw data itself is never shared or made available.
 The API returns only the "answer" to a question - not the data that makes up the answer.
 The data itself stays safe in the data vault, while the answer is exposed through the API.